Sheshansh/assignments-cs736/README.md

 # assignments-cs736

-These are solutions to the assignments for the course CS736, Spring 2018.
+Assignments for the course CS736, Spring 2018 (Prof. Suyash Awate)